kristiansaenz/EventApi/README.md

 # Run

-3. Go into cloned project directory and in terminal run "mvn clean test spring-boot:run"
+Go into cloned project directory and in terminal run "mvn clean test spring-boot:run"

+OR

+You can install my docker image and run in terminal with command "docker run -p 5000:8080 ksaenz7/ksaenz7/spring-boot-events-api-demo:0.0.1-SNAPSHOT"

 # Test

 Use curl, postman, insomnia .. etc to test endpoints!

+* NOTE: If running docker image, use http://localhost:5000 *

 Endpoints: